brad-cooley/brad-cooley/README.md

 # Hi 👋, I'm Brad Cooley

-### A passionate software engineer and data scientist originally from Colorado
+### A passionate software engineer, data engineer, and data scientist originally from Colorado

-💼 I’m currently working as a Data Engineering intern at [Steelcase](https://www.steelcase.com/) in Grand Rapids, MI.
+💼 I’m currently working as a Data Engineer at [Steelcase](https://www.steelcase.com/) in Grand Rapids, MI.

 🎓 I graduated from [Marquette University](https://www.marquette.edu/) (Go Golden Eagles!) in May, 2021 with a B.S. in Computer Science and a B.S. in Data Science.